WICG/soft-navigations/README.md

 From a user's perspective, while they don't necessarily care about the architecture of the site they're visiting, they likely care about it being fast.
 This specification would enable alignment of the measurements with the user experience, improving the chances of SPA sites being perceived as fast by their users.

+## Goals
+* Enable measurement of Single-Page app performance in the wild for today's apps.
+* Enable such measurement at scale - allowing the team that owns the measurement to be decoupled from the team that owns the app's logic.

+## Non-goals
+* Relying on developer annotation.

 ## Proposed Heuristics
 * The user initiated a soft navigation, by clicking on a DOM element, or using an unfocused "keydown" event.